hifis-net/ansible-role-haproxy/README.md

 - Ubuntu 20.04 LTS

 This role is tested against the two latest LTS versions of HAProxy.
-Currently, this results in official support for the HAProxy release series.
+Currently, this results in official support for the HAProxy release series:

 - `2.4`
 - `2.2`

-Other versiosn are known to work as well but are not automatically tested.
+Other versions are known to work as well but are not automatically tested.

 ## Requirements